The Cover Up: How America’s Elites Hide Theft in Plain Sight

 The Government Money Shell Game

-So when Matthew looks at official statistics and sees household healthcare spending that seems flat it ignores the government handouts to insurance companies.
+So when official statistics show household healthcare spending that seems flat, it ignores the government handouts to insurance companies.

 Same effect.
 Different accounting.
 Makes the extraction invisible.